- Sustainable water cycle

 Sustainable water systems for nature, landscape and agriculture

 - Process knowledge of interactions between soil, water and plants, and predictive models of vegetation development (e.g., achievement of environmental objectives, identification of future biodiversity hotspots).

 - Development of robust water systems for nature, agriculture and drinking water, using water storage, water reuse and an optimal coordination of landscape functions.

 Optimal freshwater provision by using the subsurface

-- Development of methods for the subsurface storage of freshwater in brackish and saline groundwater, so that the freshwater is available for use by greenhouse horticulture and industry during dry periods.
+- Methods for the subsurface storage of freshwater in brackish and saline groundwater, for use by greenhouse horticulture and industry during dry periods.

-- Development of sump pumps that counter salinisation, use of brackish groundwater as a source for drinking water and industry water, and subsurface infiltration of saline residual streams.
+- Development of sump pumps that control salinisation, use of brackish groundwater as a source for drinking water and industry water, and subsurface infiltration of saline residual streams.

-- Research into the possibilities for reusing industrial and urban residual water through temporary storage and supplementary treatment in the subsurface.
+- Possibilities for reusing industrial and urban residual water through temporary storage and supplementary treatment in the subsurface.
 Residual water would thus be available for greenhouse horticulture and farming.

 With an integrated vision of the freshwater provision, KWR contributes to ensuring the supply of freshwater for people, agriculture, industry and nature.
 KWR is also an expert partner when it comes to ensuring the freshwater provision in the future.
 Our knowledge and expertise have broad applicability: from quantifying the balance between supply and demand, to optimising sustainable water management by means of planning, technologies or monitoring.